Harry-young-0/GeTAP/README.md

 ### 4. Open the Pipeline in RStudio

-We now need to open the final_pipeline.Rmd i RStudio (Right-click>open with>Rstudio OR File > Open File... in RStudio).
-In the first run, several packages will be installed automatically to allow the pipeline to run.
+We now need to open the final_pipeline.Rmd in RStudio.
+This can be achieved by either: Right-click>open with>Rstudio, or, File > Open File... in RStudio.
+When the pipeline is run for the first time, several packages will be installed automatically.
 You may get a warning banner appear like this:

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/93e14a1c-6432-4d92-a595-04173f542c45)

-This issue will be resolved automatically later on once you click “run all”, but you can also click "install" on this banner if you wish.
+This issue will be resolved automatically later on, once you click “run all”.
+To resolve the issue at this stage, you can also click "install" on this banner (this is optional).

-### 5. Replace defaults with your gene name, token and file directory
+### 5. Setting up the pipeline with your LDlink token, file directory and specific gene name

-Scroll down slightly and you will see gene_name, file_directory and LD_Token on lines 17, 21 and 27 respectively.
-Replace with your versions.
-Don't change anything else unless you are specifically trying to tweak the pipeline, these are the only changes you need to make.
+In RStudio, scroll down the pipeline slightly and you will see 'gene_name', 'file_directory' and 'LD_Token' on lines 17, 21 and 27 respectively.
+These defaults should now be replaced with your own versions.
+These are the only changes you need to make - please don't change anything else in the code unless you are specifically trying to tweak the pipeline.

- **gene_name** - The name of your human gene or human homolgue of your gene in all capitals as it appears in GTEx - you can check here: https://gtexportal.org/home/ - top right search box. e.g: "NFE2L2"
+ **gene_name** - The name of the human gene to be investigated, in all capitals as it appears in GTEx.
+You can check your gene name here: https://gtexportal.org/home/ in the dedicated search box. e.g: "NFE2L2"

- **file_directory** - Path to your file directory, e.g "C:/Harry/Documents/Example Directory"
+ **file_directory** - The path to your own file directory, e.g "C:/Harry/Documents/Example Directory"

- **LD_Token** - Your unique 12 character token from LDlink (see above) e.g: "abc1def2ghi3"
+ **LD_Token** - Your unique 12 character token from LDlink (obtained above) e.g: "abc1def2ghi3"

 ### Before your edit: